anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   This has been carved out of the draft to a different one and thus is no more applicable here.

+From IETF draft ae-04 -> IETF draft ae-05:

+* Remove entries from the terminology section that should be clear from BRSKI
+* Tweak use of the terms IDevID and LDevID and replace PKI RA/CA by RA/CA
+* Add the abbreviation 'LwCMP' for Lightweight CMP to the terminology section
+* State clearly in {{brski-cmp-instance}} that LwCMP is mandatory when using CMP
+* Change URL of BRSKI-AE-overview graphics to slide on IETF 116 meeting material

 From IETF draft ae-03 -> IETF draft ae-04:

 * In response to SECDIR Early Review of ae-03 by Barry Lea,